- Come to RTU

 - Latvian version

-Academic Assembly is an authorized highest collegiate representative and administrative decision-making body of RTU.
-200 members of the Academic Assembly are elected by an open ballot by the students, academic and general personnel for the term of three years.
+Constitutional Assembly is an authorized highest collegiate representative and administrative decision-making body of RTU.
+200 members of the Constitutional Assembly are elected by an open ballot by the students, academic and general personnel for the term of three years.

 RTU highest official who implements general administrative management of RTU and without special authorization represents RTU.